rajibrt/service-review-client/README.md

 * Fast loading
 * Clean UI
 * User can review service and can delete review
+* Nice animation on various section and modules
 ### I used for this website
 * React JS
 * Node JS